furmanp/drafsight-vba-methods/README.md

 # DraftSight Functions
- Functions to executeDraftSight operations from MS Excel Environment combined with data stored in spreadsheet.
+ Functions to execute DraftSight operations from MS Excel Environment combined with data stored in spreadsheet.